flunge/flunge.github.io/_posts/Paper/2016-08-24-UAV-and-deep-learning.markdown

 **Summary**

-This paper propose an integration of deep learning algorithm and UAV drone.
+This paper proposes an integration of deep learning algorithm and UAV drone.
 The target is to allow a drone automatically navigating in an indoor environment & searching for a school bag.

 It is a classification problem.
 6 types of commands (classes) are trained with CaffeNet, including,

 ![img_1]

 The dataset construction is based on human response imitation.
 Firstly, human control the drone in the environment using computer command which will be sent to the drone.
-Second, the commands are recorded as label of image seen by the drone.
+Second, the commands are recorded as label of images seen by the drone.
 Third, train a DNN as classification problem.

 **Key points**